World Series: Sponsorship

-As part of a multiyear partnership that began in 2017, the Internet television service YouTube TV became the presenting sponsor of the World Series.
+The Internet television service YouTube TV became the first presenting sponsor of the World Series, signing a partnership deal that ran from 2017 to 2019.

-Also in 2022, credit card provider Capital One become the presenting sponsor of the World Series as part of the new multi-year agreement.
+In 2022, credit card provider Capital One signed a multi-year agreement to become the new presenting sponsor of the World Series.

-Naming and international participation
+International participation

-Despite its name, the World Series remains solely the championship of the Major League Baseball teams in the United States and Canada, although MLB, its players, and North American media sometimes informally refer to World Series winners as "world champions of baseball".
+Despite its name, the World Series remains solely the championship of the Major League Baseball teams in the United States and Canada, although MLB, its players, and North American media sometimes erroneously refer to World Series winners as "world champions of baseball".

 The United States, Canada, and Mexico (Liga Méxicana de Béisbol, established 1925) were the only professional baseball countries until a few decades into the 20th century.
 The first Japanese professional baseball efforts began in 1920.
 The current Japanese leagues date from the late 1940s (after World War II).
 Various Latin American leagues also formed around that time.

 By the 1990s, baseball was played at a highly skilled level in many countries.
 Reaching North America's high-salary major leagues is the goal of many of the best players around the world, which gives a strong international flavor to the Series.
 Many talented players from Latin America, the Caribbean, the Pacific Rim, and elsewhere now play in the majors.
 One notable exception is Cuban citizens, because of the political tensions between the US and Cuba since 1959.
 Yet a number of Cuba's finest ballplayers have still managed to defect to the United States over the past half-century to play in the American professional leagues.

 Japanese professional players also have a difficult time coming to the North American leagues.
 They become free agents only after nine years playing service in the Nippon Professional Baseball (Japan's premier baseball league), although their Japanese teams may at any time "post" them for bids from MLB teams, which commonly happens at the player's request.